ku-plrg/dynajs/README.md

   --detail   Show detailed process                                     [boolean]

 Examples:
-  dynajs instrument input.js  Instrument a JS file
+  ./dynajs instrument input.js  Instrument a JS file

-You need a command to run `dynajs.`
+You need a command to run `dynajs`.
 ```

 ## For Developers